MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/integrating-game-servers-with-gsdk.md

 ## Giving PlayFab information about your game server

-Currently there are two things you can communicate to PlayFab using the GSDK:
+Currently there are two things you can communicate to PlayFab using the **GSDK**:

-- Your game server's current health status.
+1. Your game server's current health status.
-- A list of players that are currently connected to your game server.
+2. A list of players that are currently connected to your game server.

 These two pieces of information will be transmitted to PlayFab in the next heartbeat, and can currently be used for reporting.